Theomat/sbsur/README.md

 sequence_list: list[list[int]] = sample(gen, 2)
 # We can sample again a batch of 2
 sequence_list_two: list[list[int]] = sample(gen, 2)
-# However since there are only three sequences it only returns ones: the missign sequence
+# However since there are only three sequences it only returns one: the missing sequence
 assert len(sequence_list_two) == 1
 ```